kinow/autosubmit/docs/source/userguide/modifying_workflow/index.rst

 ::

-    # check locally for completion files, do not kill running tasks, and do not commit changes
+    # check for completion files of the current active jobs ( SUBMITTED, QUEUING, RUNNING )
     autosubmit recovery <EXPID>

-    # commit to the previous states
+    # check for completion files of all jobs
+    autosubmit recovery <EXPID> --all

+    # Save changes
     autosubmit recovery <EXPID> -s

-    # check locally for completion file AND issue kill commands in remote
+    # If there are active jobs, kill them in remote.
+    autosubmit recovery <EXPID> -f

+    # If some platform is not reachable, force the recovery without checking remote
-    autosubmit recovery <EXPID> -f -s
+    autosubmit recovery <EXPID> --offline -f --all

     # check in remote for completion files
     autosubmit recovery <EXPID> --all -s

+    # Resume the experiment:
+    autosubmit create <EXPID> -np
+    autosubmit recovery <EXPID> -all -s [--offline] [-f] autosubmit run <EXPID>

 Options: